jk-github-dotcom/customer_claims_portal/README.md

 ## Next Steps

-- use AI agent to create a product specific issue list for issue selection (MacBook, USB-Adapter ...) with references
+- use AI agent to create a product specific issue list for issue selection (MacBook, USB-Adapter ...) with references and default template

 - Provide tool(s) (web search or RAG) for the issue resolution (code node for query?)